afrase/kodiswift/README.md

 ## Features
 * Run the addon from the command line *or* within Kodi without changing any code.
-* Helper libraries to make common Kodi api operations easy, like adding items, getting settings, creating temporary files, etc.
+* Helper libraries to make common Kodi API operations easy, like adding items, getting settings, creating temporary files, etc.
 * Handles all the url parsing involved in plugin routing.
 No need to deal with complicated URLs and query strings.